2023 NCAA Tournament Bracket Based Using KenPom Ratings

 16-seeds (63-68) – lowest four are in First Four games

-The number one seeds would be UConn, Houston, Tennessee, and Purdue.
-The Connecticut Huskies are the new overall number-one seed in this field, and the Purdue Boilermakers slide up one seed line this week.
-The Big Ten still leads the field in selections, with 11 of the league’s 14 teams making this hypothetical “Big Dance.”
-Iona is a team on the rise as they jumped up nearly 30 positions from the mid-80s to 58.
-The SEC lands five teams in the top 18 selections but only one additional team in the entire field (Mississippi State), so as of now, the conference appears to be quite top-heavy.
+The No. 1 seeds would be UConn, Houston, UCLA, and Tennessee.
+The Connecticut Huskies are the new overall No. 1 seed in this field, with UCLA and Tennessee moving up to join them on the one-line.
+The Big Ten still leads the field in selections, with ten of the league’s 14 teams making this hypothetical “Big Dance.”
+Michigan dropped as one of the “First Four Out,” along with Miami (FL), St. John’s, and Kansas State.
+Kansas and Arizona are on the rise, and Creighton stands out as a team in free-fall mode.
+The Bluejays have dropped to number 32 on the seed list, riding a losing streak that needs to come to a halt.

 This seed list will be updated weekly based on changes in the fluid KenPom rankings.